 Monitor carefully for continued reliability, while avoiding unnecessary measures that would purport to enhance reliability while distorting or inhibiting competition.
 If specific reliability measures are deemed necessary, they should be competitively neutral and interfere with market forces as little as possible.
 We recommend either government tenders for capacity, or a regulated reserve requirement.

 Undertake measures to minimize the costs associated with nuclear power.
-We recommend a non-discriminatory auction of nuclear licenses that would allow new entrants to participate, and would allow incumbents to build nuclear power plants in each other’s service territories.
+We recommend a non-discriminatory auction of nuclear licenses that would allow qualified new entrants to participate, and would allow incumbents to build nuclear power plants in each other’s service territories.
 If this is infeasible, we recommend the use of tenders for plant construction and transparently applied performance-based regulation to minimize operating costs.

 Develop a program for domestic trading of carbon permits, to achieve the government’s carbon emissions reduction commitments at minimum cost.